IOCOTech/React-Native-Framework/README.md

 > to make.
 5. #### Make any changes you want to make
 6. #### Commit and push the changes
-* Instead of pushing to main, push to the branch you created in step for using the following command: `git push -u origin <name of your branch>`
+* Instead of pushing to main, push to the branch you created in step four using the following command: `git push -u origin <name of your branch>`
 7. #### Submit your pull request
 * At this point, you can go to your forked repository and under the 'pull requests tab', create a pull request for